libretro/docs/docs/guides/controller-autoconfiguration.md

 ### Difference in input variable generation between linuxraw and udev.

-It's useful to know that the `linuxraw` driver generates the same input variables as udev, except for the DPAD inputs, which are handled differently:
+It's useful to know that the `linuxraw` driver generates identical file content as udev with the exception of the `input_driver` variable, and the DPAD inputs, which are handled differently:

-- **Linuxraw Example:**
+#### linuxraw
+The `linuxraw` driver specifies DPAD inputs using axis values, providing precise control over directional inputs.
+For example:
 ```
 input_up_axis = "-5"
 input_down_axis = "+5"